langjam/jam0001/nebelhut/README.md

 In the previous section we saw the use of blocks.
 Blocks are code that is enclosed in `[` and `]`.
 They are not executed when encountered but rather stored as a block value that can be executed at a later time with the builtin `eval` function.
 The result of this call is the last expression that was evaluted in the block.
 An empty block results in `no`.

 ```
-bind 'block [ * 2 3]
+bind 'block [ * 2 3 ]
 println eval block
 ```

 You can pass arguments to blocks via the `apply` builtin.
-They can be accessed from within the block via the `geparam` builtin.
+They can be accessed from within the block via the `getparam` builtin.

 ```
 bind 'twice [ * 2 getparam 0 ]